DCrawley94/nc-teaching-resources/seminar_plans/de/02_python_fun/05_recursion/plan.md

 Before moving to VSCode ask students what they think the base case/ recursive case/ recursive step might be.

-**Base case**: when there are no nested lists - the counting occurs within the for loop **Recursive case**: when there is a nested list - perform a recursive step to count values in that list and add to the total **Recursive step**: by passing a nested list each time, we eventually get closer to the lowest level of nesting (our base case) ay.
+**Base case**: when there are no nested lists - the counting occurs within the for loop

+**Recursive case**: when there is a nested list - perform a recursive step to count values in that list and add to the total

+**Recursive step**: by passing a nested list each time, we eventually get closer to the lowest level of nesting (our base case) ay.

 **Recursive call**: call self

+---

+- The Base Case(s) are the points at which we stop making recursive calls and begin to return through the recursive calls that have been made.
+- The Recursive Case(s) are the points at which we determine our steps are not complete and we cannot yet identify what should be returned.
+Note the recursive case is not always the opposite of the base case.
+- Thus we will take the Recursive Step to perform operations and make additional recursive call(s).

 ### Test 1: Single element list returns 1 or 0